The electrifying history of Nikola Tesla

 9. His best friend was a pigeon

-During the later years of his life, after swearing off intimate relationships, Tesla spent a lot of time interacting with pigeons.
-He kept the birds in his hotel in New York and had a particularly close friendship for a white female that he claimed to “love.”
+He kept the birds in his hotel in New York and had a particularly close friendship with a white female that he claimed to “love.”

 Tesla said that in a vision, the bird came to him one night and told him that she was dying.
 Soon after, the pigeon did pass away in Nikola’s arms.